nbcommunication/PageimageSource/README.md

 Each set rule should be entered on a new line, in the format `{width}x{height} {inherentwidth}w|{resolution}x`.

 Not all arguments are required - you will probably find that specifying the width is sufficient for most cases.
-Here's a few examples of valid set rules and the sets they generate:
+Here's a few examples of valid set rules and the srcsets they generate:

-Set Rule | Set Generated | Arguments Used
+Set Rule | Srcset Generated | Arguments Used
 --- | --- | ---
 320 | image.320x0-srcset.jpg 320w | `{width}`
 480x540 | image.480x540-srcset.jpg 480w | `{width}x{height}`